 Interviews will take place the first two weeks in April for Spring semesters, and the first two weeks in November for Fall semesters.

-If you are not admitted to teacher education, you may choose to take feedback from your Board of Admission and reapply next semester.
-Some of our most successful teacher education students have interviewed more than once with an admissions board to gain entry into the program.
+If you are not admitted, you may choose to take feedback from your Board of Admission and re-apply next semester.
+Some of our most successful Teacher Education Program students have interviewed more than once with an admissions board to gain entry into the program.
 There is no stigma associated with applying multiple times.
 The process for re-application is similar to the process for original application to teacher education, with the exception that you may be exempt from repeating the fingerprinting/background check.
 You will need to contact Nina Fox (firstname.lastname@example.org) regarding a potential exemption from this requirement.

 Additionally, the teacher candidate must display the professional competencies, attitudes, and dispositions (ProCADs) expected of the teaching profession.